-,

-Membre de la direction Joanne GOEBBELS

-Psychologue Marie COLLEAUX

-Membre du personnel enseignant ou socio- éducartif du lycée, secrétaire Olivier GLODEN

-Assistant social du lycée ou, à défaut, membre du service psycho-social et d'accompagnement scolaire Cindy ARENDT

-Médecin scolaire ou délégué Valérie BLEY-NOULLEZ Carole BRANDENBURGER Monique EWEN Sandra VAN WISSEN
+Membre de la direction Joanne GOEBBELS Psychologue Ylenia GAMBUTO Membre du personnel enseignant ou socio-éducartif du lycée, secrétaire Olivier GLODEN Assistant social du lycée ou, à défaut, membre du service psychosocial et d'accompagnement scolaire Cindy ARENDT Médecine scolaire ou délégué Valérie BLEY-NOULLEZ Carole BRANDENBURGER Monique EWEN Sandra VAN WISSEN Enseignants: Pia HEINRICY, Anne KAYSER Représentant d'un centre de compétences Thierry METZ supervisory staff and the management.

-Enseignant 1 Pia HEINRICY

-Enseignant 2 Anne KAYSER

-Représentant d'un centre de compétences Thierry METZ

-At the beginning of the school year, parents must fill in a form in which they mention any disabilities their child may have.
-These forms are sent to the CIS, which organises the individual supervision of the pupils concerned by drawing up an "individual training plan".
-The latter is communicated to the teachers, the supervisory staff and the management.
 Obviously, this information is strictly confidential.
 When the pupils in question move to a new school, these forms are forwarded to the new school by the CIS.
 It should be noted that specialised equipment (visual aids, software, etc.) and human resources can be made available to the schools.
 Pupils can benefit from "reasonable adjustments": these are determined and, if necessary, adapted or suspended by the Head of the school, on the proposal of the reference person (Art.
 3).

+At the beginning of the school year, parents must fill in a form in which they mention any disabilities their child may have.
+These forms are sent to the CIS, which organises the individual supervision of the pupils concerned by drawing up an "individual training plan".
+The latter is communicated to the teachers, the